 And then He says something that is just amazing.
 "When you built your shrine at the beginning of every street and made your high place in every square and disdaining money, you were not like a harlot."
 I other words, you didn't even want money for it.
 Harlots do it for money, you didn't even want money, you just wanted the harlotry.
 "You adulterous wife who took strangers instead of her husband.
 Men give gifts to all harlots, but you give your gifts to all your lovers to bribe them to come to you from every direction for your harlotry."
 Here the harlot is paying the person seeking harlotry.

-Thus verse 34 says, "You're different from those women in your harlotries in that no one pays the harlot as you do because you give money.
-No one plays the harlot as you do because you give money and no money is given you, thus you are different."
+Thus verse 34 says, "You're different from those women in your harlotries in that no one plays the harlot as you do because you give money and no money is given you, thus you are different."
 You see the degree to which they've gone?
 "Therefore, O harlot, hear the word of the Lord," here comes judgment.
 "Thus says the Lord God, because your lewdness was poured out, your nakedness uncovered through your harlotries with your lovers and all your detestable idols and because of the blood of your sons which you gave to idols, therefore behold, I shall gather all your lovers with whom you took pleasure, even all those whom you loved and all those whom you hated, so I shall gather them against you from every direction and expose your nakedness to them that they may see all your nakedness.
 Thus I shall judge you like women who commit adultery or shed blood are judged and I shall bring on you the blood of wrath and jealousy.
 I shall also give you into the hands of your lovers and they will tear down your shrines, demolish your high places, strip you of your clothing, take away your jewels, leave you naked and bear.
 They will incite a crowd against you.
 They will stone you, cut you to pieces with their swords.
 They will burn your houses with fire, execute judgments on you.
 In the sight of many women I will stop you from playing the harlot and you will no longer pay your lovers.
 I shall calm my fury against you, My jealousy will depart from you, I shall be pacified and angry no more because you have not remembered the days of your youth but have enraged me by all these things.
 Behold, I in turn will bring your conduct down on your head, declares the Lord God, so that you will not commit this lewdness on top of all your other abominations."

 What's that?
 The Babylonian captivity.
 That is a direct prophecy of 586 B.C., started actually a few years before that when Israel was destroyed by the Babylonians.
 They were massacred, they were slaughtered.
 Their cities and towns were plundered and burned.
 And God says I'm going to bring this about and you're going to be hauled off into captivity.
 And that is exactly what happened in the Babylonian captivity.
 Ezekiel is predicting 586 B.C. when Israel was destroyed and the whole nation massacred and the remaining living people carried off into the Babylonian culture to be refined.